Skip to main content

 (2) Reservations

 Users wishing to secure reserved use of an indoor space should contact the unit responsible for managing the facility.
-Determinations regarding reservations must be made without reference to the content of expression associated with the activity.
+Determinations regarding reservations must be made without reference to the content or viewpoint of expression associated with the activity.

 Additional reservation-related requirements may apply, such as reservation fees.